 How much does a car weigh?
 Are cars getting heavier?
 Get the answers to these questions and more.

-Let’s cut to the chase: Based on the latest findings from the EPA, the average car weighs 4,094 pounds (1857 kg) across all vehicle types and size classes, a slight increase over 2020’s average.
+Let’s cut to the chase: Based on the latest findings from the EPA, the average car weighs 4,094 pounds (1857 kg) across all vehicle types and size classes.

 But you came here for more than just the average weight, right?
 You want specifics, correct?

-This article will provide you with everything you need to know about car weights, including why it’s important to know a car’s weight, the different ways car weight is calculated, the weight of different types and sizes of vehicles, and how to find the exact weight of your car.
+This article will provide you with everything you need to know about car weights, including why it’s important to know a how much a vehicle weighs, the different ways vehicle weight is calculated, and how to find the exact weight of your car, SUV, or truck.